farrell0/MongoDB-Developers-Notebook/README.md

 >and others, and currently plan to go all in on Cloud Foundry.
 What can you tell me ?
 >
 >Daniel:
->In this article we overview the following topics: model-view-controller, stateful/stateless
+>In this article we overview the following topics; model-view-controller, stateful/stateless
 >applications, IaaS, PaaS, containers, application packaging (Gradle, Maven), Cloud Foundry,
 >services, user defined services, Cloud Foundry marketplace, and micro-services.
 We also
 >detail all of the mongoDB themed Cloud Foundry marketplace tiles.